softmagnet/tp/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

+### Timetable feature
+The timetable feature is a feature which displays the user's classes in a visual timetable format.

+#### Implementation
+When the TimesTable starts, it uses the uniqueClassList to build the timetable UI in the timetable tab.
+It sorts the classes in order of class timing (earliest class first) and builds them iteratively.
+There is also a listener attached to the uniqueClassList which causes the timetable to rebuild itself whenever there are changes to the uniqueClassList, such as when a new class is added or an existing class is deleted from the uniqueClassList.

+Additionally, due to the limited size of the app window, the timetable would adjust itself and starts everyday with the earliest class timing so that the timetable would not look cluttered.
+There is a time panel at the top to indicate what time are the slots at.

 ### \[Proposed\] \[Unfinished\] Adding a Student to a class
 When adding a student, a Class is automatically created if a class at the same timing doesn't already exist.
 The AddCommandParse parses the user input to obtain the classTiming (denoted by parameter `/ct`), and